History of the Jews in Mexico: Viceroyalty of New Spain

 One notable episode during the colonial period was the establishment of the New Kingdom of León.
-In 1567 the Carvajal family arrived to New Spain under nobleman Luis de Carvajal.
+In 1567, the Carvajal family arrived in New Spain under nobleman Luis de Carabajal y Cueva.
 With the exception of him and a cousin, the family was Crypto-Jewish.
 In 1579, Carvajal was granted land in what is now northeastern Mexico, just north of what was then considered New Spain.
 The area welcomed both Conversos and practicing Jews, with about 75% of the initial settlers being secretly Jewish.
 Some theories state that Monterrey developed as a commercial center despite its colonial era remoteness because of Crypto-Jewish influence.
 However, Luis de Carvajal and members of his family were persecuted in 1589 for practicing Judaism.
 De Carvajal's nephew, Luis de Carvajal the Younger, kept memoirs detailing his life and persecution; these are now considered to be the earliest writings by a Jew in the Americas.
 The auto-da-fé of Mariana Carvajal has become part of Mexican art and literature.
 By 1641, the colony had grown, and some of the settlers would later move to establish new settlements in Coahuila, Texas, and New Santander.

 The largest number of prosecutions by the Mexican Inquisition occurred in the wake of the 1640 dissolution of the Iberian Union, when Spain and Portugal had been ruled by the same monarch.
-Portuguese merchants more easily entered Spanish America, and a complex community of crypto-Jews connected to transatlantic and trans-Pacific trade networks emerged.
+Portuguese merchants more easily entered Spanish America, and a complex community of crypto-Jews emerged, connected to transatlantic and trans-Pacific trade networks.
 Evidence from individual cases prosecuted by the Mexican Inquisition indicates that most crypto-Jews in Mexico or their parents had been born in Portugal, primarily from the Portuguese capital, Lisbon, or from Castelo Branco.
-There were a few very wealthy Portuguese merchants, who were leaders of the community, but most were shopkeepers and craftsmen.
-A prominent merchant was Simón Váez, whom the Inquisition accused of letting his house serve as a synagogue in the 17th century until the 1642 persecutions began.
-He had risen from humble circumstances, but he and other wealthy merchants came to socialize with crown officials and play a prominent role among elites.
+There were a few very wealthy Portuguese merchants, who were leaders of the community, but most were shopkeepers and artisans.
+A prominent merchant was Simón Váez, whom the Inquisition accused of allowing his house to serve as a synagogue until the 1642 persecutions began.
+He had risen from humble circumstances, but he and other wealthy merchants came to socialize with crown officials and to play a prominent role among the elite.
 Their wealth was based on asientos (licenses) for the black slave trade in Mexico since Portugal controlled the African coast, where they were sourced.
 Portuguese merchants also held contracts for tax farming and supplying the Spanish fleet and forts with stores and munitions.